Fohdeesha/lab-docu/documentation/fcx.md

 ```
 copy tftp flash 192.168.1.49 FCXR08030sa.bin primary
 ```
 It will take a little longer.
-When it finishes, tell the switch to reboot, then it will fully boot into the updated OS:
+When it finishes, we need to erase the current config & any passwords, then tell the switch to reboot into the full OS:

 ```
+factory set-default
 reset
 ```